pastelnetwork/solana_pastel_bridge_program/README.md

 ---

-## Step-by-Step Narrative of How the System Works:
+## Step-by-Step Narrative of How the System Works

 #### 1. Initialization